Longmen Grottoes: Grottoes

-Massive Buddhist sculptures in the main grotto.

 There are several major grottoes with notable displays of Buddhist sculptures and calligraphic inscriptions.
 Some of the main caves and the year when work began within them include: Guyang-dong (493), Binyang-dong (505), Lianhua-dong (520s), Weizi-dong (522), Shiku-si (520s), Weizi-dong (520s), Shisku (520s), Yaofang-dong (570), Zhaifu-dong (ca. 636), Huijian-dong (630s), Fahua-dong (650s), Fengxian-si (672), Wanfo-si (670-680s), Jinan-dong (684), Ganjing-si (684), and Leigutai-dong (684).
 The Guyang, Binyang, and Lianhua caves are horseshoe-shaped.

 Guyangdong

 Guyangdong, or Guyang Cave, or Old Sun Cave, is recorded as the oldest Longmen cave with carvings in the Northern Wei style.
 It is also the largest cave, located in the central part of the west hill.
 It was carved under the orders of Emperor Xiaowen.
 The earliest carving in this limestone cave has been now dated at 478 AD, during the period when Emperor Xiaowen is thought to have been moving his capital from Datong to Luoyang.
 The Buddhist statues in the niches of this cave are very well sculpted.
 Also found here are 600 inscriptions in fine calligraphy of writings in the Northern Wei style.
 Many of the sculptures inside the cave were contributed by royalty; religious groups supported this activity.
 The cave has three very large images – the central image is of Sakyamuni Buddha with Bodhisattvas on either side.
 The features of the images are indicative of the Northern Wei style, typically of slim and emaciated figures.
 There are about 800 inscriptions on the walls and in the niches inside the cave, the most in any cave in China.
 There are two rows of niches on the northern and southern walls of the cave, which house a very large number of images; the artists have recorded their names, the dates, and the reasons for carving them.